 There are 16 scientifically established herbs that have the power to enhance our well-being, and seven, in particular, do an exceptionally good job at lowering our stress levels.
 You can take the following adaptogens individually or in a combination formula to achieve the desired effects.
 Disclaimer: while adaptogens are perfectly safe, it’s always a good idea to check with your doctor before supplementing with herbs.

+Asian Ginseng.
 Also called Panax Ginseng, this herb has been shown to support physical endurance and mental clarity.
 It also has antioxidant properties that strengthen our immune systems.
-Research shows Asian Ginseng may even protect against some types of cancer.

-This herb has been used for thousands of years in Ayurvedic medicine to increase energy, endurance, and longevity.
-Today, it’s often prescribed to treat high blood pressure, insomnia, chronic fatigue, and impotence related to anxiety or exhaustion.
+Ashwagandha.
+Ashwagandha has been used for thousands of years in Ayurvedic medicine to increase energy, endurance, and longevity.
+Today, ashwagandha supplements are often prescribed to treat high blood pressure, insomnia, chronic fatigue, and impotence related to anxiety or exhaustion.

+Astragalus root.
 The main use for Astragalus root is to strengthen the body’s immune system.
-However, herbalists have also prescribed it to treat existing health conditions like heart disease and diabetes – both consequences of chronic stress.
+However, herbalists have also prescribed it to treat existing health conditions like heart disease and type 2 diabetes – both consequences of chronic stress.

 REDUCE STRESS FOR BETTER IMMUNITY